MikroElektronika/mikrosdk_click_v2/clicks/nanobeacon/README.md

 ## Example Description

-> This example demonstrates the use of NanoBeacon click board by setting the Eddystone URI advertisement to click boards webpage.
+> This example demonstrates the use of NanoBeacon Click board by setting the Eddystone URI advertisement to Click boards webpage.

 **The demo application is composed of two sections :**